BeardedWrench/Lumi/README.md

 ## Development

-Lumi UI follows atomic design principles where complex elements are composed of simpler foundation elements.
+LÜMI UI follows atomic design principles where complex elements are composed of simpler foundation elements.
 All elements extend the Base class and support the full lifecycle of creation, layout, update, and rendering.

 The library is designed to be:
 - **Modular**: Each element is self-contained and reusable